 Do:

-The ELAT will feature a mix of famous ‘canonical’ writers, such as Woolf or Dickens, and other authors that are less well-known.
-Don’t feel obliged to choose the big names.
-Don’t feel obliged to choose older texts.
-Pick whichever texts that are most interesting to you and that you feel that you have the most to say about.
-Play to your strengths: if you are particularly good at writing about, say, drama, then choose play extracts if possible. - Take time to read and plan carefully.
+The ELAT will feature a mix of famous ‘canonical’ writers and other authors that are less well-known.
+Don’t feel obliged to choose the ‘big names’; don’t feel obliged to choose older texts.
+Play to your strengths: if you are particularly good at writing about, say, drama, then choose play extracts if possible.

-Close reading is about being a connoisseur of literature.
-It’s about noticing the subtleties and idiosyncrasies of the text that you’re examining.
-This means that it is always fruitful to examine what is unusual, distinctive, striking, and perhaps even downright odd about a text.
-If there is something really strange about the passage or poem, don’t be afraid to talk about it.
-You’ll likely get much more interesting insights from this than you would from something that is fairly commonplace. - Trust your intuitions, but check everything.
+It is always fruitful to examine what is unusual, distinctive, striking, and perhaps even downright odd about a text.
+If there is something strange about the passage or poem, don’t be afraid to talk about it.
+You’ll likely get much more interesting insights from this than you would from something that is fairly commonplace.

 The ELAT mark scheme does not have a list of points that you are supposed to ‘get’.
 Instead, the examiners are prepared to be surprised and enlightened by your ideas.
 You might even show them something that completely changes their mind!
 This means that you need to trust your intuitions.
 You might, for instance, have a hunch that the text is being subtly sarcastic or that another text is being a bit coy or reticent about its subject matter.
 You might feel that the speaker is being disingenuous or untruthful.
 In another text, you might feel that there is a subtle sense of admiration and awe being created.
 You shouldn’t disregard these hunches!
 Instead, you should check them.
 See if you can trace your feelings back to the text.
 Patiently re-read until you can pinpoint the precise thing that created this feeling in you.
 Perhaps it was an unusual word choice or the syntax or the sounds of the words involved.
 Working like this will help you avoid any worry about ‘making a stretch.’
 If you have traced your feelings back to their source in the text, then you can be confident about discussing this in your essay.
 Of course, it might also be the case that you try to trace the feeling back but then realise that you misread something or you can’t quite find what caused it.
 No problem!
 You can just re-read and find something else to talk about.
 In other cases, it may be that your initial intuition needs refining: perhaps you realise that the text is expressing grief, but that there is also a bittersweetness to it that makes the grief bearable, even delightful.